GeoERA

 • disposal of waste

-The final goal is to develop an approach to evaluating groundwater vulnerability from subsurface activities that can be applied across Europe.
+The final goal was to develop an approach to evaluating groundwater vulnerability from subsurface activities that can be applied across Europe.

 Groundwater research